stadust/demonlist-guidelines/220_eligibility/500_gameplay.md

 # Gameplay Changes{id=gameplay}

-In general, records are not eligible for the list if the player changed the gameplay from its original state.
+In general, records are not eligible for the list if the player changed the gameplay in any way from its original state.
 However, [fixing bugs](/guidelines/eligibility/#bugfixes) is an important exception to this guideline.

 If a list demon uses the in-game two-player mode, *only completions by a single player* are permitted for records on the level.